-Their estimated approximate lifespan is 3000 hours and will ultimately depend on installation environment and heat related to installation.
-These lights can be used in animated displays but animation will decrease their lifespan.
+Their estimated approximate lifespan is 3000 hours and will ultimately depend on the installation environment and heat-related to installation.
+These lights can be used in animated displays but the animation will decrease their lifespan.

 Warning: C7 and C9 incandescent bulbs heat up under operation.
 Do not rest them on heat-sensitive surfaces, next to plastic, or coil them up in such a way that allows the bulbs to rest against the insulation and/or sockets of their cords while they are turned on.